|

 This project is really simple to create and is one we use to help keep us organized.

-It’s easily customizable, you probably already have the materials you need at home and you can complete this project in an afternoon.
+It’s easily customizable, you probably already have some of the materials you need it make it at home and you can complete this project in an afternoon.

 Here’s a look at our easy to make DIY dry erase board…